 \section{Abstract}

-Markov decision processes (MDPs) are a common approach used to model dynamic optimization problems in many applications.
-MDPs are specified by a set of states, actions, transition probability kernel and the rewards associated with transitions.
-The goal is to find a policy that maximizes the expected cumulated reward.
-However, in most real world problems, the model parameters are estimated from noisy observations and are uncertain.
-The optimal policy for the nominal parameter values might be highly sensitive to even small perturbations in the parameters, leading to significantly suboptimal outcomes.
-To address this issue, we consider a robust approach where the uncertainty in probability transitions is modeled as an adversarial selection from an uncertainty set.
-Most prior works consider the case where uncertainty on transitions related to different states is uncoupled and the adversary is allowed to select the worst possible realization for each state unrelated to others, potentially leading to highly conservative solutions.
+We consider a robust approach to address uncertainty in model parameters in Markov Decision Processes (MDPs), {which are} widely used to model dynamic optimization in many applications.
+Most prior works consider the case where the uncertainty on transitions related to different states is uncoupled and the adversary is allowed to select the worst possible realization for each state unrelated to others, potentially leading to highly conservative solutions.
 On the other hand, the case of general uncertainty sets is known to be intractable.
 We consider a factor model for probability transitions where the transition probability is a linear function of a {\em factor matrix} that is uncertain and belongs to a {\em factor matrix uncertainty set}.
-This is a fairly general approach to model uncertainty in probability transitions.
-It allows to model dependence between probability transitions across different states and it is significantly less conservative than prior approaches.
-We show that under a certain assumption, we can efficiently compute an optimal robust policy under the factor matrix uncertainty model.
-Furthermore, we show that an optimal robust policy can be chosen deterministic and in particular is an optimal policy for some transition kernel in the uncertainty set.
-This implies strong min-max duality.
-We introduce the robust counterpart of important structural results of classical MDPs and we provide a computational study to demonstrate the usefulness of our approach, where we present two examples where robustness improves the worst-case and the empirical performances while maintaining a reasonable performance on the nominal parameters.
+This is a fairly general model of uncertainty in probability transitions, allowing the decision maker to model dependence between probability transitions across different states and it is significantly less conservative than prior approaches.
+We show that under an underlying rectangularity assumption, we can efficiently compute an optimal robust policy under the factor matrix uncertainty model.
+Furthermore, we show that there is an optimal robust policy that is deterministic, which is of interest from an interpretability standpoint.
+We also introduce the robust counterpart of important structural results of classical MDPs, including the maximum principle and Blackwell optimality, and we provide a computational study to demonstrate the effectiveness of our approach in mitigating the conservativeness of robust policies.